Spinelli's Law Library Reference Shelf

 Memorials of Law Librarians

-Includes memorials published in the Law Library Journal from 1916-2018.
+Includes memorials published in the Law Library Journal dating back to 1916.
 You can link directly to the memorial as published in the Journal.

 Georgetown Law Library Research Guides